dswang2011/TokenSelection4NNs/README.md

 * where you need to specify the dataset and file_name.
 * if strategy="POS", then POS_category works, possible value: "Noun", "Verb", "Adjective", "Noun_Verb", "Noun_Adjective", "Verb_Adjective", "Noun_Verb_Adjective".
-* if strategy="fulltext", "stopword", or "entity", then other parameters won't work.
+* if strategy="fulltext", "stopword", "entity", or "triple", then it works independently, other parameters won't affect.
 * if strategy="random", then selected_ratio can work if set, possible values: 0.9,0.8,0.7,0.6,0.5
 * if stragety="dependency", then cut can work if set, possible values: 1,2,3